articulate/tinygen/README.md

 ## Maintenance

-To publish a new version, just:
+To publish a new version:

 ```
 yarn version